timescale/docs/self-hosted/configuration/about-configuration.md

 To avoid this issue, you can increase the `max_locks_per_transaction` setting from the default value, which is usually 64.
 Changing this parameter requires a database restart, so make sure you pick a larger number to allow for some growth.
-For most workloads, we recommend you choose a number equal to double the maximum number of chunks you expect to have in a hypertable.
+For most workloads, choose a number equal to double the maximum number of chunks you expect to have in a hypertable.
 This takes into account that the number of locks used by a hypertable query is roughly equal to the number of chunks in the hypertable, or double that number if the query uses